-It's a common pronunciation of this word. 'in-yuv'. 'in-you' is also common.
+It's a common pronunciation of this word:

 Is there anything wrong with, "The day's date today"?
 I could see it literally is, "date of the day today" with "lae" being the genitive, but that doesn't sound like native English.
 Their other answer, "Today's date," merges "day" and "today" so loses some of the original.
 However, "Today's date," does sound like native English to my ear.

 But aren't 'today' and that 'date' definite?
 To me the Irish makes sense as in 'the date of the day today' when literally translated back to English.
 But English often has a preference for apostrophes to show ownership.
 Maybe the discussion here will help: https://forum.duolingo.com/comment/10814496/When-to-use-the-definite-article-in-the-genitive-case